commerce-agent/cap/docs/specification.md

 #### 1.3.1.
 In-scope
 The current version of CAP encompasses the following:

+-   Guidelines on how to discover merchants, products, and how it relates with existing world-wide web ecosystem.
--   Definition of how merchants declare their CAP e-commerce capabilities.
+-   Definition of how merchants declare their CAP e-commerce capabilities using AgentCards.
 -   Requirements for secure authentication and authorization for CAP interactions.
+-   Definition of how to share user preferences and transmit user consent for personalization.
--   Specification of standard CAP e-commerce operations (e.g., product search, inventory query, cart management, checkout, order status, and product retrieval).
+-   Specification of standard CAP e-commerce operations (e.g., product search, price/inventory query, cart management, checkout, order status, and product retrieval).
 -   The method by which AI agents specify the desired CAP operation when initiating a request.
 -   Definition of the data structures for requests and responses for each CAP operation.
 -   Standardized patterns for reporting success and errors for CAP operations.